The 2025 autumn firewood collection season is open from Monday 1 September until Sunday 30 November.

 Victoria Government Gazette

-The determination of firewood collection areas in the Gippsland Region was published in the Victoria Government Gazette No.G9 Dated Thursday 27 February 2025, pages 291 to 293.
+The determination of firewood collection areas in the Gippsland Region was published in the Victoria Government Gazette as Special Gazette Number S463 Dated 28 August 2025.

-Firewood collection areas across Grampians Region will open for Autumn firewood collection season 1 March and will close on 30 June.
+Firewood collection areas across Grampians Region will open for spring firewood collection season 1 September and will close on 30 November.

-This autumn there are 13 firewood collection areas opening on the 1st of March, with more planned later in the season.
+This spring there are 23 firewood collection areas opening on the 1st of September, with more planned later in the season.
 The firewood resource is a mixture of natural fall, by-product from hazard tree treatment from planned burn preparation and recovery operations, and a limited amount of fallen green firewood.

 Roads may be closed at short notice to manage safety issues relating to either the bushfire recovery across the Grampians region or storm recovery works occurring in the Wombat State Forest.